 How to Enjoy CBD Flower

-Smoking CBD flower is easily the most efficacious way of enjoying this non-intoxicating treat.
+Smoking hemp flower is easily the most efficacious way of enjoying this non-intoxicating treat.

 Just as you would your regular cannabis, you can grind your CBD flower and add it into bowls, pipes, joints, and even vaporizers.
 With a few puffs, you’ll experience almost instant effects that typically last around 30 minutes to an hour.